Best SSH Client for Mac 2026: What Actually Works

 5. Copy-paste the error back into Terminal

-If you manage multiple servers daily, you're not just losing time — you're burning mental energy on tool management instead of actual problem-solving.
-The average knowledge worker toggles between applications over 1,200 times per day, according to research cited by Harvard Business Review.
+If you manage multiple servers daily, you're not just losing time - you're burning mental energy on tool management instead of actual problem-solving.
+The average knowledge worker toggles between applications over 1,200 times per day, according to Harvard Business Review research.
 For developers managing infrastructure, that number is likely higher.

 Where macOS Terminal breaks in production use